England. Change location

 By studying this module, you will:

-• communicate information, arguments and ideas accurately and effectively, taking account of your audience
+• practise communicating information, arguments and ideas accurately and effectively, taking account of your audience

-• become familiar with a range of scholarship and make informed contributions to debates relating to Greek and Roman myth
+• become familiar with a range of scholarship to help you make informed contributions to debates relating to Greek and Roman myth

 • develop as an independent learner with ideas and strategies for exploring, analysing and learning about a given subject area